Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2001-04-01-creating-jQuery-plugin.md

 # Creating jQuery Plugins

 How about if we want to make our own though?
-It can be quite simple.
+Even though it might sound daunting, it's not too bad.
 Let's look at a small example:

 ```script
 $.fn.bluey = function() {